Zimbabwe’s first lady has landed herself in hot South African water following the alleged assault of a young model.

 Following ratification, local legislation has to be enacted to give effect to the convention.
-Diplomatic Immunities and Privileges Act of 2001.
+In South Africa, this happened through the Diplomatic Immunities and Privileges Act of 2001.

 Diplomatic protection only applies to people in the course of conducting official state business.
 As Mugabe was reportedly travelling in her private capacity, she may therefore be prosecuted.

 Deputy director-general of the department of international relations and co-operation, Clayson Monyela, told Africa Check: “The lady [Grace Mugabe] is appearing in court.
 The only way that can happen is if she was arrested or turned herself in.
 This wouldn’t have happened if she had diplomatic immunity.”